tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/index.md

 * M - Inheritance and Testing
 * T - Modules and Composition
-* W - Regex, Enumerable, and Blocks
+* W - Regex and Enumerable
-* Th - Test-Driven Development
+* Th - Blocks and TDD

 ### Week 3 - Databases and Rails Models